RN to BSN Completion Program

-The Bachelor of Science degree in nursing, also known as the RN to BSN, gives registered nurses an opportunity to capitalize on their prior nursing experience.
+The Waldorf University RN to BSN completion program gives registered nurses an opportunity to capitalize on their prior nursing experience in the completion of the Bachelor of Science degree in nursing.
 With a focus on relevant topics in today's health care industry such as evidence-based practice, legal and ethical issues, leadership and management for nurses, community health and more, this degree program provides a well-rounded curriculum for RNs who are seeking more from their current career.
-For students enrolling into the RN-BSN completion program, a valid state issued RN license will be required for admission purposes.

 Waldorf's RN to BSN degree program is a post-licensure completion program that requires students to have a current RN license for admission.

 Benefits of Earning Your BSN as a RN